justcoded/coding-standards/docs/php/coding-style.md

 ### 3. FQN vs Import
 See [PER](https://www.php-fig.org/per/coding-style/#3-declare-statements-namespace-and-import-statements)
 Classes, Interfaces and Traits SHOULD always be imported.
-Namespaced functions should be imported and MUST have an alias prefixed by vendor or package.
+Namespaced functions SHOULD be imported and MUST have an alias prefixed by vendor or package.

 ✅ ***Good***
 ```php